brightsg/Dubrovnik/Readme.md

 * `OutputFileDeleteList` : a list of generated files to be deleted when the binding process concludes.
 Useful if providing a manual implementation for a particular type (`mscorlib` does this for `System.Object`).

-* `ReferenceList` : a list of paths to referenced 'ASSEMBLY.xml' files.
+* `ReferenceList` : a list of paths to referenced `ASSEMBLY.xml` files.
 See the Dealing with References section below.

 Dealing with References
 ============================